vyos/vyos-documentation/docs/services/dhcp.rst

 You can specify a static DHCP assignment on a per host basis.
 You will need the MAC address of the station and your desired IP address.
-The address must be inside your subnet definition but can be outside of your range sttement.
+The address must be inside the subnet definition but can be outside of the range statement.

-.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 static-mapping <host> ip-address 192.0.2.10
+.. cfgcmd::  set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 static-mapping static-mapping-01 mac-address ff:ff:ff:ff:ff:ff

-Configure desired IPv4 address for your host referenced to as `host`.
+Each host is uniquely identified by its MAC address.

-.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 static-mapping <hodt> mac-address ff:ff:ff:ff:ff:ff
+.. cfgcmd::  set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 static-mapping static-mapping-01 ip-address 192.0.2.10

-Configure MAC address for your host referenced by as `host` used in this static assignment.
+IP address to assign to this host.
+It must be inside the subnet in which it is defined but can be outside the dynamic range.
+If ip-address is not specified, an IP from the dynamic pool (as specified by ``range``) is used.
+This is useful, for example, in combination with hostfile update.

+.. hint:: This is the equivalent of the host block in dhcpd.conf of isc-dhcpd.

 DHCP Options
 ------------